Visiting Sheringham Park as a family?

 Eating with us?

-You will always find a friendly welcome at the Courtyard Café.
+Our friendly Courtyard Café is open at the weekends at this time of the year.
 We offer children’s lunch boxes, which consist of a sandwich, Pom Bears, a carton of juice and a choice of either a yoghurt, a piece of fruit or raisins.

 Good to know